finos/datahelix/README.md

 ## Next steps

 That's the end of our getting started guide.
 Hopefully it has given you a good understanding of what the DataHelix generator is capable of.
 If you'd like to find out more about the various constraints the tool supports, the [Profile Developer Guide](docs/ProfileDeveloperGuide.md) is a good next step.
 You might also be interested in the [examples folder](https://github.com/finos/datahelix/tree/master/examples), which illustrates various features of the generator.
+For more detail about the behaviour of certain profiles, see the  [behaviour in detail.](./docs/BehaviourInDetail.md)

 ## Contributing